wesib/wesib/README.md

   // ...component definition
 }
 ```
 No need to extend `HTMLElement` or any other class.
-Instead Wesib creates custom element accordingly to its definition
+Instead, Wesib creates a custom element accordingly to its
-built either programmatically or using component decorators.
+definition built either programmatically or using component decorators.

 To register custom component(s) call `bootstrapComponents()` function like this:
 ```typescript